Nasdaq decides not to delist Russian tech giant Yandex’s shares

 After the split of Russian internet major Yandex local investors are expected to take over 51% of the Russian entity for about $4bn (total $8bn valuation), while the minority stake of 49% will be retained by Netherlands-based Yandex NV, which is the legal entity listed in New York.
 About a dozen bidders of Russia's richest oligarchs submitted bids for the company, with Potanin and Alekperov previously reported in the lead.

 “The company’s goal is to bring a restructuring proposal to shareholders for approval later this year.
-After the Company enters the binding agreement with respect to the divestment, it will publish a shareholder circular and the proposed restructuring will then be subject to shareholder approval (including separate approval of Class A shareholders),” Yandex said in a statement.
+After the company enters the binding agreement with respect to the divestment, it will publish a shareholder circular and the proposed restructuring will then be subject to shareholder approval (including separate approval of Class A shareholders),” Yandex said in a statement.

 Volozh's family trust (45.1%) and the company's board members, managers and employees (6.6%) were the main owners of the voting shares.
 However, the Volozh family trust no longer has any voting rights in the company.
 In 2022, the trust transferred its voting rights to the company's independent board members, according to a spokesperson for the family.